mlabuda2/nf-tower-docs/docs/enterprise/kubernetes.md

 When configuring Tower for high availability, it should be noted that:

-- The `cron` service may only have a single instance

 - The `backend` service can be run in multiple replicas

 - The `frontend` service is replicable, however in most scenarios it is not necessary

+- The `cron` service may only have a single instance

+- The `groundswell` service may only have a single instance